MiguelGonzalez2/miguelgonzalez2.github.io/_projects/hitchin80.md

 <br/>

-Interestingly, the 3d-printer could not handle the first prototype we gave it --- it must have preferred the algebro-geometric interpretation of the Bruhat graphs.
+Interestingly, the 3d-printer could not handle the first prototype we gave it --- it must have preferred the algebro-geometric interpretation with the Bruhat graphs.

 {% include figure.liquid loading="eager" path="assets/img/hitchin80/melt.png" class="limit-height rounded z-depth-1" %}